feltor-dev/feltor/README.md

 `make doc ` in the `path/to/feltor/src/toefl` directory.

 ## 2. Further reading
-Please check out our [wiki pages](https://github.com/feltor-dev/feltor/wiki) for some general information and user oriented documentation.
+Please check out our [wiki pages](https://github.com/feltor-dev/feltor/wiki) for some general information, user oriented documentation and Troubleshooting.
 Moreover, we maintain tex files in every src folder for technical documentation, which can be compiled using pdflatex with
 `make doc ` in the respective src folder.
 The [developer oriented documentation](http://feltor-dev.github.io/feltor/inc/dg/html/modules.html) of the dG library was generated with [Doxygen](http://www.doxygen.org).
+You can generate a local version from source code.
+On linux you need the `doxygen`, `libjs-mathjax` and `graphviz` packages.
-You can generate a local version from source code by typing `make doc` in the folder `path/to/feltor/inc/doc` and then open `index.html` with your favorite browser.
+Then type `make doc` in the folder `path/to/feltor/inc/doc` and open `index.html` (a symbolic link to `dg/html/modules.html`) with your favorite browser.

 ## 3. Contributions and Acknowledgements
 For instructions on how to contribute read the [wiki page](https://github.com/feltor-dev/feltor/wiki/Contributions).